CasualX/urandom/docs/benchmarks-rand.md

 Urandom's `u32` and `f64` paths use xoshiro256+ because those values do not need all 64 output bits.
 Rand generates a full xoshiro256++ `u64` first.
-This explains urandom's advantage in those two benchmarks.
+This contributes to urandom's advantage in those two benchmarks.

 Comparison of rand's `StdRng` vs urandom's `csprng()`
 -----------------------------------------------------